 Doubles matches must be played at the round-robin stage of any ITF Junior Team competition for the purposes of standings calculations.
 Any team who does not play their doubles match shall forfeit the match and the score shall be recorded as 0-6 0-6.
 In knock-out stages, where the score is 2-0 after singles, both teams are encouraged to play the doubles match.
 An abbreviated scoring format of two short sets (to 4 games) and a match tie-break may be played in this situation.
 The Referee has the final decision on scoring format used in this situation.
+For the avoidance of doubt, when playing doubles and using Short Sets in combination with No-Ad scoring and the No-Let rule, the receiving player only is permitted to return the serve.

-40. INTERVAL BETWEEN SINGLES AND DOUBLES
+41. INTERVAL BETWEEN SINGLES AND DOUBLES